-- Lineaments detected based on topographic data along the southwestern Bohemian Massif greatly exceed both numbers and 520 lengths of faults known from geological maps.
-This suggests the presence of a considerable number of vet unidentified faults or fault segments.
-From the statistical analysis, two main lineament directions (I) NNW-SSE/N-S and (II) NW-SE/WNW-ESE have been identified (Fig. 8a).
+- Lineaments detected based on topographic data along the southwestern Bohemian Massif greatly exceed both numbers and lengths of faults known from geological maps.
+This suggests the presence of a considerable number of yet unidentified faults or fault segments.
+From the statistical analysis, two main lineament directions (I) NNW-SSE/N-S and (II) NW-SE/WNW-ESE - 510 have been identified (Fig. 8a).
 These results are in accordance with previous studies of the lineament inventory along the southwestern Bohemian Massif (Lehrberger et al., 2003; Zeitlhöfler, 2007; Zeitlhöfler et al., 2015).
-The observed directions correspond to faults known from geological maps and are in line with the prevailing trend of the large, late Variscan 525 fault zones, e.g., the Pfahl Shear Zone, Danube Shear Zone, and Keilberg Fault Zone (Fig. 8b).
+The observed directions correspond to faults known from geological maps and are in line with the prevailing trend of the large, late Variscan fault zones, e.g., the Pfahl Shear Zone, Danube Shear Zone, and Keilberg Fault Zone (Fig. 8b).
 Therefore, a similar origin regarding timing and tectonic framework can be assumed for most of the detected structures.
 A third, ca. E-W oriented direction in the lineament inventory originates from the proposed horsetail splay located in the southeast of the study area.
 Such an E-W orientation has only rarely been observed in mapped faults.

-The tectonic configuration of the southwestern Bohemian Massif during the late stages of the Variscan Orogeny is interpret-530 ed as a conjugate shear system related to N to NNW directed shortening (Wallbrecher et al., 1991; Brandmayr et al., 1995; Peterek et al., 1996; Büttner, 1999; Galadí-Enríquez et al., 2010).
+The tectonic configuration of the southwestern Bohemian Massif during the late stages of the Variscan Orogeny is interpreted as a conjugate shear system related to N to NNW directed shortening (Wallbrecher et al., 1991; Brandmayr et al., 1995; Peterek et al., 1996; Galadí-Enríquez et al., 2010).
 Under this tectonic regime, a Riedel-type fault interaction likely initiated the observed lineament patterns (Zeitlhöfler, 2007; Fig. 11).
-In such a model, NNW-SSE and WNW-ESE striking lineaments would represent synthetic strike-slip faults with a right-lateral sense of motion ("RiedelR- and P-Shears, respectively").
-In contrast, ca. NNW-SSE to N-S striking lineaments either reflect either antithetic strike-slip faults with a 535 left-lateral sense of shearing ("R'-Shears", Fig. 11a) or, depending on the precise stress field orientation, extensional fraetures features that are oriented subparallel to the maximum principal stress ("tension gashes", Fig. 11b).
-Our results confirm a Riedel-type fault interaction in domain B, which is tightly bracketed by the Pfahl and Runding shear zones and shows by far 540 that split off the Runding Shear Zone in the southeastern part of domain C are interpreted as fault branches forming a comand may trigger partial melting, as observed, e.g., in the Nanga Parbat massif Massif (Butler et al., 1997), this horsetail splay and the associated shear zones may also be responsible for the occurrence of diatectic patches arranged in a chain-like pattern in domain C (Figs. 3, 10, and 11).
+In such a model, NNW-SSE striking lineaments would represent syn-520 thetic strike-slip faults with a right-lateral sense of motion ("Riedel-Shears").
+In contrast, ca. N-S striking lineaments reflect either antithetic strike-slip faults with a left-lateral sense of shearing ("R'-Shears") or, depending on the precise stress field orientation, extensional fractures ("tension gashes", Fig. 11).
+Our results confirm a Riedel-type fault interaction in domain B, which is tightly bracketed by the Pfahl and Runding shear zones and shows by far the highest density of lineaments and fault rocks among the identified domains (Figs. 3 and 8c).
+The identified lineaments that split off the Runding Shear Zone in the 525 southeastern part of domain C are interpreted as fault branches forming a compressional horsetail splay (Figs. 10 and 11).
+By